-- iv.
+- d.
+Where retention of the first-flushEirst Elush volume is provided, the stormwater storage facilitiesy must be fully evacuated within 36 hours. -The maximum allowable infiltration rate shall be 50% of the in-situ tested rate of the as-constructed basin. -Testing shall be conducted using double-ring infiltrometer methodology in accordance with FCDMC standards. - 3.
+Certified Volume - a.
+Before acceptance, or before-the issuance of a Ceertificate of Oeccupancy, the Eengineer of Rrecord, property-owner must provide the Town with certified, as-built dimensions of the facilities, and the actual volume of storage provided. - b.
+The actual volume of storage provided must: - i.
+Be based on as-built topographic surveys performed by an engineer or surveyor; - ii.
+Reflect permanent, finished landscaping in place; - iii.
+Meet or exceed the required volume; - iv.
 Be constructed to perform as designed; and - v.
 Be certified by an engineer. - c.
-The volume of storage provided must equal or exceed the approved design volume before the Town will issue a Certificate of Occupancy-or a final landscape or building permit. - d.
-Applicant shall provide to the Town a recorded Storm Drainage Facilities Agreement prior to receiving a Certificate of Occupancy (C of O),- see Appendix. - C. Storage Facilities Design - 1.
-All on-site stormwater retention areas other than piped systems shall be entirely landscaped.
-Storage facilities shall be located to intercept the flows generated for each tributary area within the entire development, to the maximum extent practicable. - 2.
-Storage facilities shall be set back at least 5 feet from adjacent properties, rights-of-way (ROW), public utility easements (PUE's) or other utility easements or as approved by the Town Engineer. - 3.
-In-stream storage facilities are prohibited because they interrupt the natural flow of the wash and can create debris and sediment obstructions. - 4.
-Retention/detention facilities should be designed with a positive gravity drain system to an historical outflow whenever possible. - 5.
+The volume of storage provided must equal or exceed the approved design volume before the Town will-issues a Certificate of Occupancy-or a final landscape or building permit. - d.
+Applicant shall provide to-the Town a recorded Storm Drainage Facilities Agreement prior to receiving a Certificate of Occupancy (C-of-O).=- see Appendix. - C. Storage Facilities Design - 1.
+All on-site stormwater retention areas, other than piped systems, shall be entirely landscaped.
+Storage facilities shall be located to interceptthe flows generated for each tributary area within the entire development, to the maximum extent practicable. - 2.
+Storage facilities shall be set back at least 5 feet from adjacent properties, rights-of-way (ROW), public utility easements (PUE's) or other utility easements, or as approved by the Town Engineer. - Because they interrupt the natural flow of the wash and can create debris and sediment obstructions, iln-stream storage facilities are prohibited because they interrupt the natural flow of the wash and can create debris and sediment obstructions.

+- 4. Retention/detention facilities should be designed with a positive gravity drain system to an historicalal outflow whenever possible. - 5.
 Basin side slopes shall not exceed a 4:1 (4 foot horizontal to 1 foot vertical) ratio. - 6.
-The design depth of stored water in a facility shall not exceed 3 feet except as otherwise approved by the Town Engineer. - 7.
+The design depth of a facility's stored water in a facility shall not exceed 3 feetunless except as otherwise approved by the Town Engineer. - 7.
 Ultimate outfall of basins must be one (1) foot below adjacent finished floor elevations. - 8.
-Facilities shall have an emergency spillway to safely direct overflow into a recognized watercourse or to the historical outfall of the lot. - 9.
+Facilities shall have an emergency spillway to safely direct overflow into a recognized watercourse or to the historicalal outfall of the lot. - 9.
 Above-ground storage facilities contained by an embankment are generally prohibited.
 If above-ground storage facilities are permitted, they must be designed and constructed according to generally accepted geotechnical and, if necessary, structural-engineering principles.
 Slope stability, piping, seepage, sliding, overturning and material integrity shall be considered. - 10.
 Except as provided in 11 below, stormwater storage facilities for residential subdivisions shall be located in a tract. - 11.
 Stormwater storage facilities for a residential subdivision may be located on a private lot if the owner-either: